victpork/sshsyrup/README.md

 ./createfs -p / -o filesystem.zip
 ```
 Since we'll need to read every file from the directory, it will take some time to load.

-    For Windows: Since there are no user/group information, the file/directory owner will always be root.
+_For Windows: Since there are no user/group information, the file/directory owner will always be root._
+* Prepare user and passwd file
+Put _passwd_ and _group_ file in the same directory as config.json.
+The format of both files are the same as their [real-life counterpart](http://www.linfo.org/etc_passwd.html) in _/etc_, except that passwd also stores the password in the second field of each line, and asterisk(*) in password field can be used to denote matching any password.
 * Generate SSH private key and renamed as id_rsa and put it in the same directory
 ```
 ssh-keygen -t rsa